 We worked with local women’s forums to ensure the protection of women and girls in evacuation camps, and distrubuted life-saving aid to Malawi's affected areas, including food, lamps, utensils, sleeping mats, soap and mosquito nets.

 In the long-term, we are working to support communities as they rebuild their lives, including repairing and rebuilding schools, and reconstructing shelters.

 Tackling violence against women

-Miriam divorced her husband, and now works as a volunteer with ActionAid Malawi partner organisation, Rumphi District Women’s Forum, intervening in cases of gender based violence, to support women experiencing domestic violence or girls facing early forced marriage.
+Miriam now works as a volunteer with ActionAid Malawi partner organisation, Rumphi District Women’s Forum, intervening in cases of gender-based violence or early forced marriage.

 "You can find a man of 60 years old - he can marry a girl of 14 years old if he has money… We had another case last year whereby we fought and we brought a girl back.
 She got married at an early age but we negotiated with the police and brought her home.

 "I saw what happened to me, that’s why it pains me and why I wanted that girl to come home.
 I feel happy that the child is back home and continues with her education...
 My hope for the next generation is to encourage them to work hard in school.
 These boys, men, will be there forever, but if girls have an education they will say no, they will not face the violence we are facing."Read more about our work on ending child marriage

 Helping girls stay in school on their period

 17-year-old Vast used to be scared of standing up in class to answer a question when she was on her period.
 Without access to sanitary pads, Vast had to wear bulky strips of cloth known locally as a ‘nyanda’ to stop leaks when she had her period.

 She said: "I used to miss out on classes about three days a month.
 I was afraid that people might laugh at me as the nyanda shows at the back of the uniform.
 I got laughed at before by boys."